ruffinweb/Ruffinweb-Portfolio/REVIEW.md

 - Authentication or Authorization could be used for the backend endpoints.
 This will discourage malicious and ensures each user uses only the resources I want.
-I use the the ALLOWED_HOSTS setting to limit the hosts/domains names that the application and serve.
+I use the ALLOWED_HOSTS setting to limit the hosts/domains names that the application and serve.
 This helps prevent HTTP host header attacks.
 The ALLOWED_ORIGINS and C settings
 -